 Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
 The SIO[3:1] are don't care when during SPI mode.
+(Please refer to "Figure 35.
+Performance Enhance Mode Reset for Fast Read Quad I/O (SPI and QPI Mode)")

-9-13.
-Sector Erase (SE)
+(13) Sector Erase (SE)

 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 The instruction is used for any 4K-byte sector.
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (see "Table 4.
-Memory Organization (64Mb)") is a valid address for Sector Erase (SE) instruction.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
+Any address of the sector (see table of memory organization) is a valid address for Sector Erase (SE) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of the address been latched-in); otherwise, the instruction will be rejected and not executed.